hotosm/learnosm/_posts/en/0900-12-04-basicairdata-gpslogger.md

 ----------------------

 - For further information about this app you can read [this article](http://www.basicairdata.eu/projects/android/android-gps-logger/).<br>
-- [Here](http://www.basicairdata.eu/projects/android/android-gps-logger/getting-started-guide-for-gps-logger/) you can find a Getting Started Guide.<br>
+- [Here](http://www.basicairdata.eu/projects/android/android-gps-logger/getting-started-guide-for-gps-logger/) you can find a Getting Started Guide and an Overview of the App Settings.<br>
 - Problems during the usage, or the configuration of GPS Logger?
 Read the [Frequently Asked Questions](https://github.com/BasicAirData/GPSLogger/blob/master/readme.md#frequently-asked-questions) page!

 [BasicAirData-GPSLogger-002]:  /images/mobile-mapping/basicairdata-gpslogger_002.en.jpg